mtcA6/mitIntroToCsAndProgramming/README.md

-## Introduction to CS and Programming using Python
+## Introduction to Computer Science and Programming using Python

 MIT offers archived versions of some of their classes online.
 I initially took this class on my own and when I was 3/4 of the way complete I decided to take the UMBC Extension School's "Foundations of Software Development" course which focused on Python.